CONSULTATION FEE RANGE

 Other Information on the MS Medical Marijuana License Process

-Certain aspects of the Mississippi MMJ program remain unclear since sales have yet to begin.
+Certain aspects of the Mississippi MMJ program remain unclear even though sales have officially begun.
 However, we have endeavored to include the information we gleaned to date.

 What Types of Cannabis Can I Purchase in MS?